 Write for your audience

 Once you figure out what your blog post topics are, then you can begin the process of writing.
-The thing to remember is that you must put the focus of your blog posts on your reader and their problems.
+To this point, it’s critical to know your niche and what your core clients are seeking online.
+Focus your blog posts on your reader and their problems.
 You cannot and you must not write for yourself.